zeal18/transform/docs/source/transformers/getting-started.rst

 Getting started with transformers
 =================================

-In this section you will learn how to use Chimney transformers example by example.
+In this section you will learn how to use the Transform transformers example by example.

 Basic transformations